Canada's Alimentation Couche-Tard quarterly revenue beats estimates

-(Reuters) - Canadian convenience store chain Alimentation Couche-Tard Inc (ATDb.TO) beat quarterly revenue estimates on Tuesday, helped by its home delivery options and store improvements including technology at checkout and new coffee machines.
+March 17 (Reuters) - Canadian convenience store chain Alimentation Couche-Tard Inc beat quarterly revenue estimates on Tuesday, helped by its home delivery options and store improvements including technology at checkout and new coffee machines.

 Net income attributable to the company rose to $659.9 million, or 59 cents per share, in the third quarter ended Feb.
 2, from $612.1 million, or 54 cents per share, a year earlier.